Lawyers for the Sale of Freehold Commercial Premises

 While simultaneous exchange and completion is technically possible, it is rarely advisable in commercial property transactions due to the number of checks and documents involved.
 In most cases, we will recommend a short gap between exchange and completion to allow for final preparations and to minimise risk.
 However, where a quick turnaround is essential, we can work closely with all parties to achieve the fastest possible completion.

-Whether you’re looking to buy or sell a commercial freehold property, Mounteney Solicitors can help you achieve a successful outcome with minimal stress.
+If you’re looking to sell or purchase a commercial freehold property, Mounteney Solicitors can help you achieve a successful outcome with minimal stress.
 We’re proud to offer a cost-effective, client-focused service, grounded in legal excellence and commercial common sense.

 Get in touch with one of our local offices in Heald Green, Hazel Grove, Bramhall or Cheadle, or contact us online to request a no-obligation quote and speak to a solicitor today.